nitaybz/homebridge-sensibo-ac/README.md

 Note: only temperature thresholds are supported by Climate React auto setup, for full options, see "Climate React" in the Sensibo app.

-Note 2: currently does not work on Dry or Fan modes (as these are treated as separate accessories).
+Note 2: currently this does not work on Dry or Fan modes (as these are treated as separate accessories).

 ### Filter cleaning indication